Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Introduction

-The point of view we adopt in the paper is the following: we are given a data sequence of massive length and are interested in identifying the major changes in this series.
-While \emph{short-lived} changes of various intensities in mean shifts may occur frequently, such transient perturbations do not affect the overall performance of most engineered or physical systems.
-Hence, it is reasonable to assume that the number of truly significant changes that {\em persist} over time, is not particularly large.
-However, sifting through the entire mass of data to detect those changes is computationally expensive and on many occasions even prohibitive.
-The modeling strategy uses a very long piece-wise constant mean model with multiple jumps -- where the number of jumps increases at a rate much slower than the length of the series --- that are not too small relative to the fluctuations induced by noise.
-The `piece-wise constant with jumps' strategy has been considered by a variety of authors (see \cite{niu2016multiple} and references therein) for the problem at hand and is convenient for developing the methodology.
-Further, as the emulation experiment in Section \ref{sec:realdata} demonstrates, our proposed method consistently picks up the persistent structural changes in the presence of multiple spiky signals while staying agnostic to the latter.
-Nevertheless, if short duration shifts are also of interest, the interested researcher can further analyze the persistent segments (which are of smaller order than $N$) with any of the available procedures in the literature in a {\em parallel} fashion, thus retaining the computational gains achieved by intelligent sampling.
+The point of view adopted in the paper is as follows: we are given a data sequence of massive length and are interested in identifying the major changes in this series.
+While \emph{short-lived} changes of intensities in mean shifts may occur frequently, such transient perturbations do not affect the overall performance of most engineered or physical systems.
+With such applications in mind, it is very reasonable to assume that the number of truly significant changes that \emph{persist} over time, is \emph{not particularly large}.
+To communicate the core ideas effectively, we employ a canonical model: a long piece-wise constant mean model with multiple jumps -- where the number of jumps increases at a rate much slower than the length of the series --- that are not too small relative to the fluctuations induced by noise.
+Also, the flat stretches between consecutive jumps are taken to be persistent.
+Indeed, the `piece-wise constant with jumps' strategy has been considered by a variety of authors (see \cite{niu2016multiple} and references therein) for the problem at hand and is convenient for developing the methodology.
+We demonstrate subsequently that our proposed strategy is robust to mis-specifications of the persistent piecewise constant model, in the sense that its detection of persistent stretches is essentially unaffected in the presence of short-lived `idiosyncratic' signal bursts.

-We now articulate the contributions of this paper.
+Next, we summarize key contributions of this paper.